top of page

 Our Chickens

 Every year we will raise a new breed of chickens.
 Turkeys in the fall and meat birds in the winter & spring.
-Offering an introduction to chicken keeping 3-4 times a year and meat processing workshops 2-3 times a year.
+Offering an introduction to chicken keeping 3-4 times a year and meat processing workshops a few times each year.
 Chickens are our rakes, great bug eaters and poop patty scratchers.
 Their job is to eat the buggy pests on the farm and try to make the cow poop break down faster by spreading it around while looking for bugs and worms.

 Our Sheep